natuser/ctf-writeups/README.md

 ## About Me

 I'm a beginner ethical hacker passionate about cybersecurity and learning how to hack digital systems and applications.
-Through these write-ups, I hope to share my experiences, insights, and the knowledge I've gained with the community and myself.
+Through these write-ups, I hope to share my experiences, insights, and the knowledge I've gained with the community.
 Feel free to explore the different challenges and solutions I've documented here.

 ## Write-Up Structure